6 triangles matchstick puzzle

 Core concept in formation of geometric shapes made up of matchsticks

-The most basic concept that is inherent in any matchstick puzzle of geometric shapes is applicable in this problem also,
+The most basic concept that is inherent in any matchstick puzzle of geometric shapes applies in this problem also,

-Each stick common to two triangles reduces required number of sticks (or sides) by 1 compared to the sticks required for making same two triangles independent of each other.
+Each stick common to two triangles reduces the required number of sticks (or sides) by 1 compared to the sticks required for making the same two triangles independent of each other.

 The following figure should make the concept more clear.